Backlinks are a must, but they are best acquired naturally.

 These are quite unlikely to be your clients and customers.

-Barring the occasional testimonial, think how many sites you backlink to.
+Barring the occasional testimonial, think about how many sites you backlink to.
 It’s probably not many of your supplier’s sites, and there’s a reason for this.

 If you are B2B, your customers may well not link back to you because it simply does not make sense to do so.